Student Vaccination and Enforcement Policies

 At this time there is not an exemption for faculty or staff who are working fully remote.
 Faculty and staff working fully remote do not have to report a weekly negative COVID test.

-For employees who have submitted a request for a medical or religious exemption, the university anticipates having all requests processed by August 30, 2021.
-Due to the large volume of requests, delays may be possible.
-If you have submitted a medical or religious exemption request and have not received a response by August 30, you will be required to receive daily COVID testing, if on campus, until your request has been adjudicated.
-If your exemption request is denied, you will be required to receive daily (if on campus) or weekly testing until you are in compliance with the policy.
-Please note, disciplinary procedures, as appropriate, will be subsequently determined and will be forthcoming for employees who are denied an exemption.
+Employees are expected to remain in compliance with the university’s COVID-19 policy.
+If you have submitted a medical or religious exemption request, you will be required to receive weekly COVID testing, if on campus, until your request has been adjudicated.
+If your exemption request is denied, you will be required to receive weekly testing until you are compliant with the policy.
+Please note, disciplinary procedures, as appropriate, will be subsequently determined and will be forthcoming for employees who are denied an exemption and remain out of compliance.
+Please contact the Office of Human Resources if you have any questions at 313-593-5190.